-11. As a recommended guideline, when the BPC approves new funding for the CIP, the BPC may approve an additional funding amount for a program contingency.
-The program contingency will be distinct from the subaccounts and will be available to address unforeseen conditions during the execution of any approved project in the program.
+11. As a recommended guideline, when the Board BPC approves new funding for the CIP, the Board BPC may approve an additional funding amount for a program contingency.
+The program contingency will be used for unforeseen conditions during the execution of CIP projects.
+The budgeting guidelines for the program contingency amount will be based on a percentage of the total program budget per the following table: distinct from the subaccounts and will be available to address unforeseen conditions during the execution of any approved project in the program.
 The budgeting guideline for the program contingency is 10% of the aggregate total of the individual project budgets.